-The Local Safeguarding Adults Board in line with statutory requirements set out within the Care Act 2014 have an agreed multi-agency safeguarding policy and procedure in place.
-A full review of policies and procedures will take place during 2018-2019.
+The Durham Safeguarding Adults Partnership in line with statutory requirements set out within the Care Act 2014 have an agreed multi-agency safeguarding policy and procedure in place.
+Regular review across a broad range of policy and practice takes place.

-In addition, work has taken place over the last year, to develop modern slavery and sexual exploitation referral pathways that work in correlation to the Safe Durham Partnership multi-agency domestic abuse referral pathway and local safeguarding children arrangements and will be incorporated into revision work.
+In addition, the Durham Safeguarding Adults Partnership has worked with partners to develop modern slavery and sexual exploitation referral pathways.
+The partnership continues to work in collaboration with the wider safeguarding system where there are links for example, the Safe Durham Partnership multi-agency domestic abuse referral pathway, and local safeguarding children arrangements.

 The Durham Safeguarding Children Partnership have up to date on-line procedures in relation to domestic abuse, child sexual exploitation and modern slavery.

-As part of the Council commitment to the welfare of its workforce, any employee can raise concerns and have assurance from the Council that their concerns will be taken seriously.
+As part of our commitment to the welfare of its workforce, any employee can raise concerns and have assurance from us that their concerns will be taken seriously.

 Managers regularly undertake supervision or 1-1 sessions with staff during which health and safety or health and wellbeing concerns that an employee may have can be discussed.

-The Council also offers work related and personal advice and support to its employees covering a broad range of issues from better health at work, to victims of crime.
-Employees have access to 24-hour confidential support, 365 days per year and to contacts for external support.
+We also offer work related and personal advice and support to its employees covering a broad range of issues from better health at work, to victims of crime.
+Employees have access to an Employee Assistance Programme which includes 24-hour confidential support, 365 days per year and contacts for external support.

-To meet its statutory safeguarding responsibilities, the Council offers a wide and extensive training programme to staff across all services.
+To meet our statutory safeguarding responsibilities,we offer a wide and extensive training programme to staff across all services.

-Further information is available from the Safeguarding Adults Inter-Agency Partnership: Training and Local Safeguarding Children Board: Training pages.
+Further information is available from the Durham Safeguarding Adults Partnership: Good practice guidance for professionals and Durham Safeguarding Children Partnership related training pages.

-Council intranet pages are a vital platform to share information with employees; Council Directors of Service Groupings are committed to connecting with employees and cascading relevant updates on legislation and guidance.
+Our intranet pages are a vital platform to share information with staff; Council Directors of Service Groupings are committed to connecting with staff and cascading relevant updates on legislation and guidance.

-Durham County Council is committed to and understands the vital role procurement plays in its functions.
-This includes the consideration and recognition when sourcing any provision that effective employment practice takes place and all modern slavery and human trafficking practices is discouraged.
+We are committed to and understands the vital role procurement plays in its functions.
+This includes the consideration and recognition when sourcing any provision that effective employment practice takes place, and all modern slavery and human trafficking practices are discouraged.

-Where suppliers fail to meet their appropriate obligations under the Modern Slavery Act 2015, the issue should be raised by the assigned Contract Manager, in order to protect the Council's reputation and remain compliant under the new regulations going forward.
+Where suppliers fail to meet their appropriate obligations under the Modern Slavery Act 2015, the issue should be raised by the assigned Contract Manager, in order to protect our reputation and remain compliant under the regulations going forward.

 Regular monitoring and assurance activities take place to ensure compliance of suppliers' obligations under the Modern Slavery Act by all Local Authorities.